IPMUCD3/ipmucd3.github.io/a3n.md

 ![banner](/_images/a3n_summerschool2024.png)

 ## AstroAI Asian Network (A<sup>3</sup> Net)
-The AstroAI Asian Network (A<sup>3</sup> Network) aims to educate students and researchers on the fundamentals and applications of AstroAI, with a focus on building a network in Asia.
+The AstroAI Asian Network (A<sup>3</sup> Net) aims to educate students and researchers on artificial intelligence and machine learning (AI/ML) methods for astrophysics, with a focus on building a network in Asia.

 We will have our first summer school from Sept 2–6, 2024 in Osaka, Japan.
+Targeting students and early-career researchers, this one-week program includes theoretical lectures, hands-on exercises, and collaborative projects.
+Participants will explore the latest advancements in AI/ML techniques and their applications in solving complex astrophysical problems.

 ## Information and Registration